 There’s first world problems, white people problems, and black girl problems (to name a few popular Twitter trends) but there’s also food blogger problems.
 Sure, we have our share of disastrous dishes (don’t let those pretty pictures and poetic prose fool you…we’re failures in the kitchen too), messy kitchens (really messy kitchens), running out of an ingredient in the middle of a recipe (mise en place is for those who don’t like to live on the edge) but the worst food blogger problem…realizing one morning that you’ve somehow gained so much weight you no longer look like a person in your jeans, you more closely resemble that thick and meaty sausage link you cooked (and then devoured) the other night.
+But that won’t stop us from making sweet poppy seed rolls for breakfast.

 My A-Ha moment actually happened a few weeks ago, but really hit home with me last week when I went to throw on a nice dress.
 I took one look at myself in the mirror and screamed “AHHHHHH attack of the body snatchers is real!
 Who the hell are you?!!”
 Up until that moment, I thought that maybe I had put on a pound or two but my denial levels were running high.
 My elastic waist pajama bottoms and stretchy workout pants still fit (fyi…these pieces of clothing are just enablers much like Food Network and food porn sites are).
 So I must be doing fine with my weight.
 Right?
 Wrong.